 - A gallery of maps and apps available for you to use

-- Map Viewer, which allows you to create maps and share them with others
+- A map viewer that allows you to create maps and share them with others

 - Scene Viewer, which allows you to display 3D and 2D layers in a web scene, and share it with others